 - Use different herbs: If you’re low on bay leaves, or simply want more herbs, add fresh thyme or rosemary.
 Fresh rosemary and lamb are perfect flavor companions.

-- Substitute tomato sauce: Instead of tomato sauce, use two or three tablespoons of tomato paste, add more wine, or add a cup of diced tomatoes.
+- Substitute the tomato sauce: Instead of tomato sauce, use two or three tablespoons of tomato paste, add more wine, or add a cup of diced tomatoes.

 Lamb is sometimes a tough meat to cook well, but with these tips, it becomes a breeze.